-The board may approve participation in a securities lending program for the fund.
-Under the securities lending program, if approved for the fund, The Bank of New York Mellon will serve as the fund's securities lending agent ("Securities Lending Agent").
-As the fund was not operational as of the date of this SAI, the fund has not earned any income from securities lending nor paid any fees to the Securities Lending Agent.
+The board has approved participation in a securities lending program for the fund.
+Under the securities lending program, The Bank of New York Mellon serves as the fund's securities lending agent ("Securities Lending Agent").
+The following table shows the dollar amounts of income and fees/compensation related to the securities lending activities of the fund during the fiscal year ended February 28, 2025.